fixrb/matchi/README.md

 A __Matchi__ matcher is an object that must respond to the `matches?` method with a block as argument, and return a boolean.

-To facilitate the integration of the matchers in other tools, it is recommended to expose the expected value via the `expected` method.
+To facilitate the integration of the matchers in other tools, __Matchi__ matchers may expose expected values via the `expected` method.

-That's all it is.

-Let's see some examples.

 ### Built-in matchers